mthornton1133/comp423-course-notes/docs/tutorials/rust-setup.md

 4. Back in your web browser, refresh your GitHub repository to see that the same commit you made locally has now been pushed to remote.
 You can use git log locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.
 This is the result of pushing your changes to your remote repository.

 ## Part 2: Setting Up Your Dev Container:

+!!! note "What is a Dev Container?"
+    A Dev Container ensures that your development process is consistent across different machines.
+This becomes super important when working in teams.
+Creating Dev Containers is a way to fix the “It Doesn’t Work on my Machine” problem.
+It also simplifies onboarding new people to a project.
+Docker comes into play by specifying a specific image to set up the development environment.
+The steps below essentially automate the process of setting up a Dev Container.

 ### Step 1: Add Dev Container Configurations:
 1. In Visual Studio Code, open the `rust-project` directory.
 Do this by clicking File > Open Folder.
 2. Install the **Dev Containers** extension for VS Code.
 This is located on the left column.